 But this urgent need also presents us with a huge opportunity; a chance to develop the church building and ensure it remains fit for purpose as a hub of the community for decades to come.
 With a new ceiling, new lights and insulation in the church itself, and a new roof for the hall and corridor, our building will be warmer, more inviting, more economical and more effective.
 In other words, this project is about developing the building in order to use it to reach our community, and to make it an environment where people will feel welcome, secure and at home.
 It’s about building for the future.

 Unfortunately, exciting though it is, this project will not be cheap.
-We’re still waiting for a precise figure from the architect, but all told, the project is likely to cost at least £150,000 – maybe as much as £200,000.
+We’re still waiting for a precise figure from the architect, but all told, the project is likely to cost at least £200,000.
 That price tag might seem daunting, but it is achievable, by the grace of God and through the support of the church and the wider community.

 I’m writing now to ask you to do two things: